VisDunneRight/gd_benchmark_sets/notion_data/Benchmark sets 0cc6b5e454304aec98f3b59b1a720476/Literature ad87f14e7097454fb2f784e2c8a2797a/Literature - Algorithm 12e01bfc60a84007aa7d2d34293e123d/Optimal k-level planarization and crossing minimiz 4b0f5887f98f4b95acccc354d6f9e518.md

 graphs.
 The first set of graphs are all the hierarchical network diagrams appearing in the GraphViz gallery [3].
 The second set of graphs are random graphs of k-levels with n nodes per level and a fixed edge density of 20% (that is each node is connected on average to 20% of the nodes on the next layer).
 Problem class gk_n is a suite of 10 randomly generated instances with k levels and n nodes per level paper type: algorithm
 Technique: ILP
-Graph feature: Layered graphs, N-layers
+Graph feature: layered graphs, n-layers
 Dataset tag clean: Custom (Replicable), Graphviz Examples Dataset used: Self-made (randomly generated), graphviz examples dataset size: 23 + 9